docelic/amber-introduction/README.md

 ## CSS Optimization / Minification<a name="css_optimization___minification"></a>

-You might want to minimize the CSS placed in the final bundle.
+You might want to minimize the CSS that is output to the final CSS bundle.

 To do so you need an entry under "devDependencies" in the file `package.json`: